B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 Challenges of Data-Driven Marketing

-Here are some obstacles businesses must be ready to face while implementing a solid DDM methodology:
+Here are some obstacles businesses must be ready to face:

 Gathering high-quality data